 High tech instruments available for use by researchers from WVU, other higher education institutions, and government and private laboratories.
-Learn about Deans' InSPIRe, a pilot, seed program for eligible faculty in the About section of our site.

 See our instrumentation listTake your seat and let's go...